JaunPaul/RoadSideLaw/roadsidecubbynotes.md

 3. The date and time of the offense
 4. The location where the offense occurred
 5. The details of the issuing officer

+## If you don't want to go to the police station to file a complaint, you can request a representative to do it on your behalf.
+Here's how:
+1. Open the Help24Seven App:
+    - Navigate to the app on your device.
+2. Press the Services Button:
+    - Look for the services button on the app's main screen and press it.
+3. Request a Representative:
+    - Select the option to request a representative to file the report on your behalf.
+4. Provide Necessary Information:
+    - The representative will advise you on the information needed to enable them to file the report on your behalf.

+Alternatively, you can contact Help24Seven by phone at +263773429028 for assistance.
+For more information, visit our website at Help24Seven.